Why Should I Use Budget Tracking in Project Management Software?

 Variable costs, on the other hand, change based on activity.
 Labor hours and subcontractor hours are two examples of variable costs.
 If they need to spend more time on the project than expected, the cost will go up.

-It’s important to put all expected costs in your budget tracking tool and note which ones are variable, as these costs need the most oversight.
+It’s important to put all expected costs in your budget tracking tool and note which ones are variable, as these costs need the most monitoring.

 You’ll need to see your costs as a meaningful level of detail.
 For most projects, this is at the task level.
 However, in some situations, you may prefer monitoring costs at a higher level, such as by employee group.